wkurzius/textbook-notes/this-week.md

 - [Miscellaneous math links](./misc/math-links.md)
 - [Bell schedules](./misc/bell-schedule.md)

-[^1]: Seniors are exempt from both the Reading and Writing tests.
-Non-freshman who didn't take _Algebra I or II_, or _Geometry_ last year are exempt from Math.
-Exempt students will be in the gym and/or auditorium for the duration.
+[^1]: Seniors are exempt from both the Reading and Writing tests, and non-freshman who didn't take _Algebra I or II_, or _Geometry_ last year are exempt from Math.
+Exempt students will be in the gym and/or auditorium for the duration of testing.